thefish2191/CSharp-Stuff/README.md

 [![Visual Studio Marketplace Downloads](https://img.shields.io/visual-studio-marketplace/d/TheFish2191.csharp-stuff?style=for-the-badge)](https://marketplace.visualstudio.com/items?itemName=TheFish2191.csharp-stuff)

-Adding custom features to vs code, in order to make c# development smoother and easier.
+Adding custom features to VS Code, in order to make c# development smoother and easier.
 Focused on Dotnet 6 and above.

 ## Overview

 ![presentation](/resources/demostration00.gif)

-> You can always request a new feature by just raising a issue at [this](https://github.com/thefish2191/CSharp-Stuff) very repo, or directly to [my twitter](https://twitter.com/thefish2191) account
+> You can always request a new feature by just raising an issue at [this](https://github.com/thefish2191/CSharp-Stuff) very repo, or directly to [my Twitter](https://twitter.com/thefish2191) account

 ## Features

 There is a list of the features added, working on, or to be added:

 - [ ] [Code completion](#code-completion)
+- [x] Unity script
 - [x] [Add new Item](#creating-c-files-top-level)
 - [x] [Snippets](#snippets)